Steve McClaren

-Stephen McClaren (born 3 May 1961) is an English former professional footballer and coach who currently serves as an assistant coach for Premier League club Manchester United, in his second spell at the club.
+Stephen McClaren (born 3 May 1961) is an English football coach and former player who was most recently the manager of the Jamaica national team.

 McClaren began his coaching career with Oxford United, before joining Derby County in 1995.
-In 1999, McClaren was hired by Manchester United as Brian Kidd's replacement as Alex Ferguson's assistant manager.
+In 1999, McClaren was hired by Manchester United to be Brian Kidd's replacement as Alex Ferguson's assistant manager.
 He held that position for two years, until he was hired as manager of Middlesbrough.
-During his tenure, Middlesbrough won their first (and thus far only) major trophy, the League Cup in 2004.
+During his tenure, Middlesbrough won their first major trophy, the League Cup in 2004.
 They were also UEFA Cup runners-up in 2006.
-He was appointed manager of the England national team in August 2006, but was dismissed a year later after England failed to qualify for UEFA Euro 2008, and was the subject of strong media criticism.
+McClaren was appointed manager of the England national team in August 2006, but was dismissed a year later after England failed to qualify for UEFA Euro 2008, with his tactics and player selections being subject to strong media criticism.

 In 2008, McClaren was appointed manager of Dutch club Twente, with whom he won the club's first ever Eredivisie championship in 2010.
-Soon afterwards he took over at VfL Wolfsburg in Germany, though he was dismissed mid-season due to poor results.
+Soon after, he took over at VfL Wolfsburg in Germany, though he was dismissed mid-season due to poor results.
 After a short spell as manager of Nottingham Forest, he returned to Twente in 2012.
-His second stint with Twente was less successful then his first however, and McClaren resigned in early 2013.
-He returned to Derby later that year, leading the club to the play-offs in the 2013–14 season, but failed to win promotion and he was dismissed in 2015.
-He was soon appointed as head coach of Newcastle United, but was dismissed after less than year after winning only six of his 28 Premier League matches in charge.
-He had a second spell as Derby manager from October 2016 to March 2017 and in 2018, McClaren was appointed manager of Queens Park Rangers, before being dismissed in April 2019.
+His second stint with Twente was less successful than his first, however, and McClaren resigned in early 2013.
+He returned to Derby later that year, leading the club to the play-offs in the 2013–14 season, but the club failed to win promotion, and he was dismissed in 2015.
+He was soon appointed head coach of Newcastle United, but was dismissed after less than a year after winning only six of his 28 Premier League matches in charge.
+He had a second spell as Derby manager from October 2016 to March 2017, and, in 2018, McClaren was appointed manager of Queens Park Rangers, before being dismissed in April 2019.
+He returned to management in 2024 as coach of the Jamaica national team but resigned after failure to get automatic qualification to the 2026 World Cup.

 Early life

 McClaren was born on 3 May 1961 in Fulford, York, the son of Margaret (née Bogg) and Brian McClaren who had married the previous year.
-Described as "Yorkshire born and bred", McClaren's ancestors worked variously as miners, brewers, cotton mill workers, labourers, and farmworkers, and in domestic service.
+Described as "Yorkshire born and bred", McClaren's ancestors worked variously as miners, brewers, cotton mill workers, labourers and farmworkers, as well as in domestic service.

 As a child, McClaren attended Nunthorpe Grammar School after passing his eleven-plus, preferring it over a closer school because of the emphasis which was placed on sports.
-In order to attend he had to cycle a daily four-mile round trip across York.
+In order to attend, he had to cycle a daily four-mile round trip across York.
 This is cited as an example of his determination to succeed in sport.
-At school he played rugby, tennis, squash and was captain of the school's football team.
+At school, he played rugby, tennis, squash and was captain of the school's football team.
 He also played for York Boys under-15 team and represented the county of Yorkshire.
 Playing as midfielder, McClaren is remembered as being a "tidy" player, "skilful on the ball" and "head and shoulders above the rest."